Workflow Guides

 What does a typical lease abstraction workflow look like?

-A standard workflow has four steps: (1) receive signed lease PDF, (2) upload to Lextract and wait for extraction, (3) review the 126 fields and red flag report in the dashboard, (4) export to JSON, Excel, or Word and import into your target system.
-Steps 1 and 4 are handled by your team; steps 2 and 3 take under 20 minutes total.
+A standard workflow has four steps.
+First, you receive the signed lease PDF.
+Second, you upload it to Lextract and wait for extraction.
+Third, you review the 126 fields and red flag report in the dashboard.
+Fourth, you export to Excel, Word, or PDF and import into your target system.
+Your team handles steps one and four.
+Steps two and three take under 20 minutes.

 Start extracting lease data in minutes